My Story

 My path here was anything but straight — and I think that's exactly the point.

-After graduating in Hawaii, where I studied marine science, I spent a year figuring out who I was outside of a classroom — working in a café, an analytical lab, and underwater as a scuba diver, while slowly realizing I wanted to be an advocate, not an observer.
-So I left.
-I spent six months doing work exchange in New Zealand and Australia, traveled through Southeast Asia and Europe, came home to Denver, bartended, managed a café, fundraised for a nonprofit, and applied to law school — all at the same time.
-I've lived paycheck to paycheck.
-I've moved to two states sight unseen to chase something that felt right.
-I've rebuilt myself more than once, from the ground up, without a map.
+After graduating in Hawai`i, where I studied marine science, I spent a year figuring out who I was outside of a classroom — working in a café, an analytical lab, and underwater as a scuba diver, while slowly realizing I wanted to be an advocate, not an observer.
+So I left Hawai`i and spent ten months doing work exchange in New Zealand and Australia and traveling through Southeast Asia and Europe.
+I lived with a dozen strangers, did odd jobs, slept in a car, showered in public showers, did my fair share of crying because I was homesick, made friends from around the world, and expanded my worldview tremendously.
+It was the riskiest and best thing I ever did.

 Today I'm a practicing environmental lawyer, a certified life coach through the Certified Life Coaching Institute, and someone who has made a personal mission out of getting uncomfortable.